 - 1. Adoption of Ground Rules and Operating Procedures.
 At the first meeting, the Working Group shall review, modify as necessary, and adopt the Procedural Guide and Ground Rules. - 2.
 Co-Chairs.
 The Working Group shall select two Co-Chairs who will be responsible for presenting feedback from the Working Group to the PNR about the project.
 One Co-Chair will be a resident of the Town, while the other Co-Chair would represent regional perspectives.
-Board members on the Working Group would not serve as Co-Chairs.
+Neither Board Liaison nor Town Liaison on the Working Group would serve as Co-Chairs.
 See additional responsibilities under the Co-Chair Responsibilities and Decision-Making Process sections below. - 3.
 Frequency.
-The Working Group will meet approximately a minimum of five to seven times, but the timeline and process may extend to a meeting every six to eight weeks over the course of 12 to 18 months depending on the Working Group's progress.
+The Working Group will meet approximately five to seven times every six to eight weeks.
+The Working Group is expected to last approximately 12 months but may be extended for another 6 months as needed.
 Meeting dates and times may need to change or be added due to unforeseen situations such as inclement weather conditions. - 4.
 Quorum.
-A quorum (five members) of the nine voting members of the Working Group must be present to transact business. - 5.
+More than half of the voting members (a quorum) of the Working Group must be present to transact business.
+Five members of the nine voting members or seven members of the thirteen voting members must be present in each meeting. - 5.
 Agendas and materials.
 Agendas will be developed by District staff and reviewed by the Working Group Co-Chairs.
 Agendas and materials will be posted on the District website at least 72 hours before each meeting.
-One notification of the meeting schedule will be distributed to interested parties and the Portola Valley area via mail and email.
+One notification of the meeting schedule will be distributed to interested parties and the Portola Valley area via email.
 Thereafter, notifications will be sent only in the event of a schedule change. - 6.
 Public participation.
 Members of the public may speak during public comment periods provided at each meeting, one at the beginning of the meeting and another to be held at the discretion of the Working Group Co-Chairs.
-A handout with rules for public participation will be available at all meetings. - 7.
-Motions for a vote.
+A handout with rules for public participation will be available at all meetings.

+- 7. Motions for a vote.
 If a vote is needed, motions for a vote may be made by any voting member of the Working Group.
 All motions must be seconded by a different member of the Working Group. - 8.
 Facilitation.
 A facilitator and District staff will work together to facilitate the meetings.
 The Co-Chairs will assist with running the meeting and ensuring order, flow, and adherence to the Working Group Purpose and Charge as well as Procedural Guide and Ground Rules.
 Meetings will be run by the Co-Chairs, or in the absence of the Co-Chairs by District staff, consistent with the Procedural Guide and Ground Rules and general rules of professional courtesy. - 9.
 Meeting summaries.
 The facilitator and District staff will prepare meeting summaries, which will include recommendations made by the Working Group.
 With the exception of the last summary prepared after the last Working Group meeting, meeting summaries from Working Group meetings are approved at the following meeting of the Working Group, transmitted to the Board, and made available on the District website.
 The last summary that follows the dissolution of the Working Group would be provided to the Working Group, Board liaison and Town liaison by email to review and would be then approved by the PNR or Board.